manidmt/DDSI/README.md

 # DDSI
-University Proyect in which Java and SQL are used
+University Project in which Java and SQL are used